matt-garman/mcu-relay-controller/README.md

 ## <a name="status"></a>Status

-July 24, 2023:
+Aug 24, 2023:
+- git tag "v0.2" is a beta release for all MCU code and PCBs v1/v2/v3 (Aug 24, 2023)
 - git tag "v0.1" is a beta release for the ATtiny13A/ATtiny85 code and PCB v1.0 (May 31, 2023)
 - hex images added to git repo for PIC10F320, PCB10F322 and PIC12F675
   microcontrollers
 - validated v2.0 of PCB (see [PCB Versions](#pcb-versions))
 - validated v3.0 of PCB (see [PCB Versions](#pcb-versions))
-- as of July 13, 2023: v0.1 MCU code still working reliably for me
+- as of Aug 24, 2023: v0.1/v0.2 MCU code still working reliably for
+  me
-- sent out v1.0 and v2.0 boards to three friendly volunteers who will help test!
+- sent out v1/v2/v3 boards to three friendly volunteers who will help test; one volunteer already reported success!

 ## <a name="project-overview"></a>Project Overview